 Performance outcomes Acceptable outcomes For assessable development Stormwater Drainage Design Editor's note-In order to demonstrate compliance with the performance outcomes in this section, a stormwater management plan is likely to be required.
 This should be prepared in accordance with the matters specified in Planning Scheme Policy 2 - Infrastructure works.
 P01 AO1.1 To the extent practicable, natural drainage All existing natural waterways and overland lines are retained, and their hydraulic flow paths are retained. capacity and channel characteristics are AO1.2 maintained or re-established.
 The stormwater management system is designed in accordance with Planning Scheme Policy 2 - Infrastructure works.
 PO2 No acceptable outcome is nominated.
 Editor's note-Council would generally expect that such On-site stormwater management systems do waterbodies are not retained as many are currently in not rely on the retention of existing artificial poor condition and need substantial remediation.
 Where water bodies, except where such water an existing waterbody is proposed to be retained as an bodies: integral component of water management on the site, an assessment should be done in accordance with Planning perform significant ecological, water (1) Scheme Policy 2 - Infrastructure works.
-This quality or recreation functions; assessment should be done in conjunction with an (2)do not pose a significant risk to stream ecological assessment report so that conflicts between competing environmental values can be identified and health or water quality: resolved.
+This quality or recreation functions; assessment should be done in conjunction with an (2) do not pose a significant risk to stream ecological assessment report so that conflicts between competing environmental values can be identified and health or water quality: resolved.
 (3)are structurally sound; (4) do not pose any risk to community health and safety: and will not impose a significant (5) maintenance or cost burden on the community in the short or long terms.
 PO3 AO3.1 The stormwater drainage system maintains Stormwater drainage is designed in pre-development velocity and volume of runaccordance with Planning Scheme Policy 2 off external to the site and does not otherwise Infrastructure works. worsen or cause nuisance to adjacent, upstream and downstream land.
 PO4 AO4.1 Stormwater drainage is designed and Stormwater drainage design meets the constructed to convey stormwater flow stormwater flow capacity requirements of the resulting from the relevant design storm following design storm events: event under normal operating conditions.
 (1) where for the minor drainage system as detailed in Table 9.3.1.3.2 - Minor Drainage System Design Storm Event by Road Frontage Classification and Zone: or (2)where for the major drainage system -1% AEP.
 Editor's note-Refer to section 7 of the Queensland Urban Drainage Manual for descriptions of major and minor drainage systems.
 PO5 AO5.1

-Performance outcomes Acceptable outcomes

-The stormwater drainage system is designed to function in the event of a minor system blockage.
 The major drainage system caters for 50% blockage in the minor drainage system without causing inundation of building floor levels.

-PO6 AO6.1
+AO6.1

-Roof and surface run-off is managed to prevent stormwater flows from entering buildings and be directed to a lawful point of discharge.
 Roof and allotment drainage is provided in accordance with Planning Scheme Policy 2 - Infrastructure works.

-PO7 No acceptable outcome is nominated.
+No acceptable outcome is nominated.

-Where located within open space, stormwater devices or functions do not reduce the utility of that space for its intended recreational or ecological functions.

-PO8 No acceptable outcome is nominated.
+No acceptable outcome is nominated.

-Maintenance requirements and costs associated with the devices used within the system are minimised.

-Material Ptersonal